lchen198/wypyplus/README.md

 **Otherwise, you can do it manually with the following steps:**

-You can modify the **edit** variable in wypyplus.py.
+You need to modify the **edit** variable in wypyplus.py.
 It holds the icon of the edit button.
-If you set it to an empty string, WyPyPlus will run in read-only mode.
+Set it to an empty string and WyPyPlus will run in read-only mode.

 In read-only mode, WyPyPlus